 What to cover when cleaning an engine

-Some people like Matt from Obsessed Garage do nothing more than open the hood and pound the engine bay with their pressure washer.
-He’s never had a problem doing that.
+Some people do nothing more than open the hood and pound the engine bay with their pressure washer.
+I’ve never had a problem doing that myself.
 That doesn’t mean that you won’t though.
-Adding the extra safety of covering a few components up and/or avoiding them entirely is usually a good idea.

 Cover an exposed air filter

 If your vehicle has an exposed filter, this feeds directly into the engine.
-Water in the engine means hydro locking.
-Hydro locking means bent connecting rods.
+Water in the engine means hydro-locking.
+Hydro-locking means bent connecting rods.
 Bent connecting rods means the engine needs to be rebuilt or replaced.
 That’s bad.

 Unless it’s in a sealed factory air box, cover up any exposed air filters with plastic.
 Even then, you’ll want to avoid spraying directly at them just to be safe.